korenevskiy/BricsLang/README.md

     }
   }
 }
-// Create object "myObj3" from class "myClass3"
+// Create (or copy) object "myObj3" from class "myClass3"
-myObj3 = @ myClass3;
+// And the names of the objects are always accessed by reference. myObj3 = @ myClass3;
 myObj2.myFunction3 = 123;